 - Make sure your cake has cooled to a warm temperature before decorating.

-- Remember to place the cake on a rack over a cookie tray before pouring over the icing so you don’t end up in a mess!
+- Remember to place the cake on a rack over a cookie tray before pouring the icing over it.
+This will ensure you don’t end up in a mess!

 - Finish decorating the cake with fresh fruit or edible flowers.